ahrvoje/electrostatic-center/README.md

 Python
 ------

-A brief documentation for Python functions available in __electrostaticCenter.py.__ These functions use approximate estimation of *lambda* parameter described in section 6 of the article mentioned in the header of this document.
+A brief documentation for Python functions available in __electrostaticCenter.py__.
+These functions use approximate estimation of *lambda* parameter described in section 6 of the article mentioned in the header of this document.
 Estimation is implemented in a way which reduces the probability of numerical overflow or underflow.

 ### Functions
 ```Python